-Place your bet!
+Place your bet

 Betting makes the whole event more exciting!
-Before a race you can go to the horse ring and watch the contenders circle around before the race.
+Before each race you can go to the horse ring and watch the contenders circle around.
 Choose the horse that looks the most promising and head over to the betting booth.
-You can place a minimum bet of 2 euros on one horse, or if you’re feeling lucky try betting on a gemelo or “twin” (first and second place winners – reversible) which costs 2 euros or a triple (first, second and third place) which costs 1 euro and if you want to make the bet reversible it costs 6 euros.
-The payout for the gemelo or triple bets can be quite big – one year my boyfriend’s brother won 700 euros for a winning triple bet!
+You can place a minimum bet of €2 on one horse, or if you’re feeling lucky try betting on a gemelo or “twin” (first and second place winners – reversible) which costs €2 or a triple (first, second and third place) which costs 1 euro and if you want to make the bet reversible it costs €6.
+The payout for the gemelo or triple bets can be quite big – one year my brother-in-law won €700 from a triple bet!

-Palcos & After-party
+Palcos & after-party